OSawani/python-project-3/README.md

 ## Project Goals

 - __User Goals__
-    - Engaging and intuitive gameplay
+    - Engaging and intuitive gameplay.
-    - Reliable and responsive interaction
+    - Reliable and responsive interaction.
-    - Easy to understand instructions
+    - Easy to understand instructions.

 - __Site Owner Goals__
-    - Showcase programming skills
+    - Showcase programming skills.
-    - Provide an enjoyable game experience
+    - Provide an enjoyable game experience.
-    - Encourage user engagement and feedback
+    - Encourage user engagement and feedback.

 [Back to Table of Contents](#table-of-contents)

 ## User Experience

 - __Target Audience__
-    - Casual gamers
+    - Casual gamers.
-    - Fans of strategy games
+    - Fans of strategy games.
     - Individuals looking to improve their decision-making and planning skills.
     - Players seeking a quick and accessible game experience via the command line.
-    - Individuals interested in command-line applications
+    - Individuals interested in command-line applications.

 - __User Stories__
     - As a player, I want to enjoy a challenging and fair game.